superfly/docs/flyctl/cmd/flyctl_ips.md

-The IPS commands manage IP addresses for applications.
-An application can have a number of IP addresses associated with it and this family of commands allows you to list, allocate and release those addresses.
-It supports both IPv4 and IPv6 addresses.
+Commands for managing IP addresses associated with an application

 ## Usage
 ~~~